| Jo was in her California apartment. The phone rang. "Hello?""Hello?" a British accent returned.

 "You're late," Wills told him.

-"I know," he stammered.
+know," he stammered.
 "Teacher kept me after school.
 She told me to give you this."
 He handed his father a note.

-"Can this wait till after dinner?"
+wait till after dinner?"

 "Papa..." it was a plea.